vivid-planet/comet/docs/docs/comet-core-development/creating-customizable-admin-components.md

 }
 ```

-## A slots `classesResolver`
+## A slot's `classesResolver`

-By default, a slots class name consists of the component and slot names, prefixed with `CometAdmin`.
+By default, a slot's class name consists of the component and slot names, prefixed with `CometAdmin`.
 For example, the `root` slot of `MyComponent` would have the class name `CometAdminMyComponent-root`, while the `title` slot would have the class name `CometAdminMyComponent-title`.

 Additional class names can be added to a slot by returning an array of class keys in `classesResolver()`.
-This allows easy customization using its class name in a selector outside the component.
+This allows easy customization using the resulting class name in a selector outside the component.

 In the following example, a component has a conditional `highlighted` state.
 If `true`, the class name `CometAdminMyComponent-highlighted` is added to the `root` slot by returning the `highlighted` class key in `classesResolver`.